A large sieve inequality for characters to quadratic moduli: Two preliminary estimates.

-by virtue of \eqref{nexttransform}.
-Combining \eqref{est1} and \eqref{est2} with \eqref{transform}, the estimate \eqref{sufficestoshow} follows in the remaining case, and thus the proof is complete. \end{proof} It is clear that, with rather little extra effort, the above result could be improved substantially.
+When combined with \eqref{transform} and \eqref{est1}, this is sufficient to establish the estimate \eqref{sufficestoshow} in the remaining case, and thus the proof is complete. \end{proof} Now, it is clear that, with rather little extra effort, the above result could be improved substantially.
 Indeed, if the linear coefficient of the polynomial $\kappa$ is zero, then Lemma~\ref{prehlemma} could be improved by simply appealing to a result of Soundararajan \cite{sound}.
 Any improvements, however, would not increase the effectiveness of its application in deriving the following key result. \begin{lemma} Suppose that the hypothesis of Lemma~\ref{baierlemma} holds, and denote by $B$ and $C$ the two non-leading coefficients of $f$.
 With $\Delta_f$ as in Theorem~\ref{thm}, suppose that $M\geqslant3$ is sufficiently large that $|\Delta_f|\leqslant(AM)^2$.
 For any odd natural number $d$, prime to $A$, write $\mathscr{H}_d=\{h\in\nn:hd+C\in f(\mathscr{Q})\}$, and let $Y_d(x,\varrho)$ denote the closed ball, centred at $x/d$, of radius $\varrho/d$.
 Then, if $v$ is an odd natural number, prime to $A$, and $\mathfrak{v}\in\zz/v\zz$ is such that $(4Adu+B^2,v)=n$ for any $u\in\mathfrak{v}$, we have

 where the implied constant depends on $\varepsilon$ alone. \end{lemma} \begin{proof} Suppose that $\ell|d$, and write $\mathscr{Q}_\ell=\{q\in\mathscr{Q}:(q,d)=\ell\}$.
 With $\gamma_\ell=(A\ell,B)$, we write $A_\ell=A\ell/\gamma_\ell$ and $B_\ell=B/\gamma_\ell$, as well as $d_\ell=d/(\gamma_\ell\ell,d)$.
 Now observe that, if $q\ell\in\mathscr{Q}_\ell$, then $d|(Aq\ell+B)q\ell$ precisely when $d_\ell|(A_\ell q+B_\ell)$, and thus $q$ must lie in a unique primitive residue class modulo $d_\ell$, say $\mathfrak{d}_\ell$.
 So, letting $\mathscr{V}_\ell$ denote the set of residue classes $\mathfrak{w}\in\zz/d_\ell v\zz$ for which $\{(Aq\ell+B)q\ell/d:q\in\mathfrak{w}\}\subseteq\mathfrak{v}$, we have